According to PwC, cryptocurrency is a viable alternative to traditional currencies, with more than 14 billion Bitcoins already in circulation.

 Ultimately, PwC predicts that the cryptocurrency has long-term potential, as long as merchants, consumers, investors, financial institutions, regulators, and tech developers continue to authenticate the currency.

-So, if you’re interested in pivoting into cryptocurrency, now is an exciting time to both explore its possibilities and shape public perceptions of its authenticity.
+So, if you’re interested in pivoting into cryptocurrency, now is an exciting time to both explore cryptocurrency roles and shape public perceptions of its authenticity.
 The industry is also booming; as of September 2021, there was an 118-percent increase in crypto-related jobs posted on Indeed since the same month in 2020.

 Software programmers seeking a change can secure employment in blockchain development, the most in-demand and one of the highest-paid roles in the industry.
 As of now, the average salary for blockchain developers is over $120,000 annually.
 Each year, the demand for employees in this field is predicted to increase by 300 to 500 percent.